WarningImHack3r/intellij-shadcn-plugin/README.md

 This plugin will help you manage your shadcn/ui components through a simple tool window.
 Add, remove, update them with a single click.
-**This plugin will only work with an existing `components.json` file.
+**This plugin will only work with an existing `components.json` (or `ui.config.json` for Solid UI) file.
 Manually copied components will not be detected otherwise.**

 ## Features